YSJHYX/cse15l-lab-report3/labReport3.md

 ```

 Running this command searches for the occurrences of the word "report" in files under the directory `technical`.
 After counting the occurrences of each match, it sorts the results based on the 3rd field (the file path) using ":" as the field separator, in numerical order, and then shows the first 10 lines of the sorted output.

+By using this command, we are able to effectively find the files where the word "report" occurs most frequently and display the top 10 files based on the count of occurrences.

+- -l: displays only filenames that contain the pattern